2022 Pattaya City local elections

 The 2022 Pattaya City local elections were held on 22 May 2022 to elect the mayor of Pattaya, as well as the 24 members of the city council.
 The election took place on the same day as the gubernatorial election in Bangkok.
 This was the fourth local election held in Pattaya and the first since June 2012 after all elections were postponed during the period of military rule from 2014 to 2019.

 Out of 38,320 registered voters, there was only a 49.96% turnout, far below the goal of 70%.
-The mayoral election was won by Poramet Ngampichet of the Rao Rak Pattaya group with 14,349 votes.
+The mayoral election was won by Poramet Ngampichet of the incumbent Rao Rak Pattaya group with 14,349 votes.
 The group also won all 24 city council seats.

 Background

 Pattaya is a special governed city in Thailand and is administered by a mayor who leads the executive branch of the council, with Pattaya being the only local area except Bangkok to elect their own local leader.
 The first election was held in 2004.

 The role of mayor has been held the longest by the Khunpluem family, with past mayor Itthiphol Khunpluem serving as mayor from 2008 to 2016.
-Itthiphol won the last election held in Pattaya in 2012, and served until his term ended in 2016, he was replaced by Chanatpong Sriwiset and then Anan Charoenchasri, who were both appointed by the National Council for Peace and Order as a result of the 2014 coup which suspended all elections.
+Itthiphol won the last election held in Pattaya in 2012, and served until his term ended in 2016.
+He was replaced by Chanatpong Sriwiset and then Anan Charoenchasri, who were both appointed by the National Council for Peace and Order as a result of the 2014 coup which suspended all elections.
 Prayut Chan-o-cha then appointed Sontaya Kunplome as mayor of Pattaya on 26 September 2018.

 Sontaya is the older brother of Itthiphol, and both are part of the Kunplome political family which previously dominated politics in Chonburi province.
 However, the 2019 general election showed a shift when three Palang Pracharath candidates backed by Sontaya were defeated by the Future Forward party.

 On 9 September 2021, a cabinet meeting approved holding local elections in Bangkok and Pattaya, directing the Election Commission to begin planning with funding from the Ministry of the Interior.
 The Election Commission then announced on March 14 that the date of the Pattaya and Bangkok elections would be held on May 22.

 Elections in Pattaya often see low voter turnouts: 51.1% in the 2004 election, 51% in the 2008 election, and 41.5% in the 2012 election.
 5 million baht is allocated to the election from the Ministry of Interior.